St. Elizabeths Hospital: Notable resident patients

-Well-known patients of St. Elizabeths have included would-be presidential assassins Richard Lawrence (who attempted to kill Andrew Jackson) and John Hinckley Jr., who shot Ronald Reagan.
+Well-known patients of St. Elizabeths have included would-be presidential assassins Richard Lawrence, who attempted to kill Andrew Jackson, and John Hinckley Jr., who shot Ronald Reagan.
 Hinckley was released in 2016, subject to a number of restrictions.
 The court lifted all restrictions in 2022.
 Charles J. Guiteau, who assassinated President James Garfield, was held here until he was executed.

 Notable residents from civil commitments were Mary Fuller, a stage and silent film actress and early star; William Chester Minor, who made major contributions to the Oxford English Dictionary while committed to an asylum in Great Britain; American poet Ezra Pound, a fascist collaborator during World War II; and Frances Wieser, a scientific illustrator.
 James Swann, a late 20th-century serial killer in the Washington, D.C., area, has been a forensic patient since 1994.

 According to reporter Kelly Patricia O'Meara, St. Elizabeths is believed to have treated more than 125,000 patients; an exact number is not known because of poor record keeping and the division of responsibilities among different agencies over the years.
 Additionally, thousands of patients appear to have been buried in unmarked graves across the campus.
 Records for individuals buried in the graves have been lost.
-She has suggested that some bodies may have been cremated in the incinerator on-site.
+O'Meara has suggested that some bodies may have been cremated in the incinerator on-site.
 The General Services Administration, current owner of the property, considered using ground-penetrating radar to attempt to locate unmarked graves, but has yet to do so.

 More than 15,000 known autopsies were performed at St. Elizabeths from 1884 through 1982.
 A collection of over 1,400 brains preserved in formaldehyde, 5,000 photographs of brains, and 100,000 slides of brain tissue was maintained by the hospital until the collection was transferred to a museum in 1986, according to O'Meara.
 In addition to mental health patients buried on the campus, several hundred American Civil War soldiers are interred at St. Elizabeths.

 Contributions to medicine

 Several important therapeutic techniques were pioneered at St. Elizabeths, and it served as a model for later institutions.
 It was the first to use hydrotherapy, Freudian psychoanalytic techniques, dance therapy and psychodrama, for instance.
 Walter Freeman, onetime laboratory director, was inspired by St. Elizabeths to pioneer the transorbital lobotomy.
 It was used to treat epilepsy and some psychiatric conditions.

-During American involvement in World War II, the Office of Strategic Services (OSS, predecessor to the CIA) used facilities and staff at St. Elizabeths hospital to test "truth serums".
+During American involvement in World War II, the Office of Strategic Services (OSS), the predecessor to the Central Intelligence Agency, used facilities and staff at St. Elizabeths Hospital to test "truth serums".
 OSS tested a mescaline and scopolamine cocktail as a truth drug on two volunteers at St. Elizabeths Hospital, but found the combination unsuccessful.
 Separate tests of THC as a truth serum were equally unsuccessful.

-In 1963 Dr. Luther D. Robinson, the first African-American superintendent of St. Elizabeths, founded the mental health program for the deaf.
+In 1963, Dr. Luther D. Robinson, the first African American superintendent of St. Elizabeths, founded the mental health program for the deaf.
 Throughout his career he was a leading authority on treating deaf patients with brain disorders.